-This week we have a guest blog from Sally Farrant of Business Growth by Numbers, Sally recently delivered a live Q and A session for Trainees of the VA Mastery Course and Members of the Be Awesome Club.
+This week we have a guest blog from Sally Farrant of Business Growth by Numbers, Sally recently delivered a live Q and A session for Trainees of the VA Mastery Course and Members of the VA Membership.
 Everyone loved Sally’s style and explanations surrounding the topic of whether Sole Trader or Limited Company?
 Which is right for a VA?

 Disclaimer: this is general advice as I can’t give advice about your individual business.
 You should speak to an accountant about your personal circumstances.